Four

 Review your booth size.

-your company grows its trade show strategy you may be tempted
+company grows its trade show strategy you may be tempted to move

-to move up to a larger booth.
-You may even be tempted to take
+up to a larger booth.
+You may even be tempted to take the show discount

 Take

-you had two times more space.
-Would you get twice the traffic
+two times more space.
+Would you get twice the traffic to the booth?

 3.